 Travel to the depths of history at the Palace of Malia

 Malia boasts the third-largest Minoan palace in Crete.
-Originally 7,500 sq m in size, it was built in 1900 BC and, after a turbulent history, permanently destroyed by a fire in 1450 BC.
+Originally 7,500m2 in area, it was built in 1900 BC and, after a turbulent history, permanently destroyed by a fire in 1450 BC.

 You’ll learn about Crete’s folk traditions and culture at the Lychnostatis Open Air Museum in Limani Hersonissos.
 Traditional Cretan farmers’ houses, a distillery, windmill, church, wine and olive presses, weaving workshops, a garden with medicinal plants and a folk art gallery – everything you need to get to know the real Crete.

 Luxurious hotels, sprawling resorts and rooms-to-let: Hersonissos and Malia cater to every style and budget, whether on the beach, right in the middle of the lively town, or quiet and secluded.